apache/carbondata-site/src/site/markdown/dml-of-carbondata.md

     If the SORT_SCOPE is defined as GLOBAL_SORT, then user can specify the number of partitions to use while shuffling data for sort using GLOBAL_SORT_PARTITIONS.
 If it is not configured, or configured less than 1, then it uses the number of map task as reduce task.
 It is recommended that each reduce task deal with 512MB-1GB data.
     For RANGE_COLUMN, GLOBAL_SORT_PARTITIONS is used to specify the number of range partitions also.
+    GLOBAL_SORT_PARTITIONS should be specified optimally during RANGE_COLUMN LOAD because if a higher number is configured then the load time may be less but it will result in creation of more files which would degrade the query and compaction performance.
+    Conversely, if less partitions are configured then the load performance may degrade due to less use of parallelism but the query and compaction will become faster.
+Hence the user may choose optimal number depending on the use case.
   ```
   OPTIONS('GLOBAL_SORT_PARTITIONS'='2')
   ```